tru-ID/sim-card-auth-ios/Tutorial README.md

 - A UILabel with a text "Phone number" to indicate what the next text field is for
 - A UITextField so that user can enter their phone number
 - A UIButton to trigger the SubscriberCheck request
-- An UImageView to show whether SubcriberCheck is successful or not
+- A UImageView to show whether SubcriberCheck is successful or not

 All UI components are Horizontally aligned in the container using constraints.
 You should also need to define constraints to anchor the componets as well.
 Start with the top "Verification" UILable and specify the alignment between the Safe Area and the label.
 Do the same for all other componets, define a constraint for the Top space, and where necessary add additional constraints for width and height.